geudde/attic-chest/pages/06.season-5/01.meeting-58/12.letter-2/docs.md

 ##### List of the Ladies who now form the Party as well as a slight sketch of their plan.

 Each lady brings her fortune whether large or small to the general fund.
-When she quits the community she withdraws one half which decrease of property will serve as a touchstone upon which she will prove the good faith and disinterestedness of the [???]
+When she quits the community she withdraws one half which decrease of property will serve as a touchstone upon which she will prove the good faith and disinterestedness of the <span data-tippy="illegible" class="red">[???]</span>.

 The full liberty of visiting and receiving visitors.

 There is a good library, the regulations of which hang of the chimney.
 (For the laws of the Society at large apply to the secretary.)

-##### Ladies of the Society
+###### Ladies of the Society

 First — Miss Rebecca Nettletop